elwyncrestha/spring-email-microservices/README.md

 ## auth-service
 This component handles oauth2 email-client protection.
 For now just email-client is protected, all communication between micro-services should be!
+It has resource server (this could/should be split to another service for resource authorization).
+No real authorization server, just mockuped users
+JWT enabled.

+uses /uaa context for oauth

+for getting access token call /uaa/oauth/token
+clientId: acme
+clientSecret: acmesecret

+moked users[username/password]:
+* pbrzostowski/fractal
+* user/password

+example body:

+password:fractal
+username:pbrzostowski
+grant_type:password
+scope:email
+client_secret:acmesecret
+client_id:acme

 ## hystrix-dashboard
 This component allows to monitor our micro services (log streams).
 It exposes hystrix.stream at out edge

+## client-frontned
+This should be an angualr app client frontend.
+Didn't have time to finished :/